 295 P: She’s never been one on in her life.
 And, oh-uh, I don’t know, she’s a funny person.
 One day she’s very liberal, and outgoing and the next day she’s, oldfashioned as all heck.

 297 P: Yeah.
 My father would never go.
 He still won’t go on–he’s deathly afraid of planes–and boats–I was surprised at boats–I just found out recently.
-Boats maybe somewhere in his childhood–I’m deathly afraid of heights though because when I get up high, I get dizzy and I’m afraid I–and I think it’s partly because I fell into that–from that first floor into that–the day my sister came home. [comment]
+Boats maybe somewhere in my childhood–I’m deathly afraid of heights though because when I get up high, I get dizzy and I’m afraid I–and I think it’s partly because I fell off into that–from that first floor into that–the day my sister came home.
+[COMMENT]

 299 P: Yeah.
 ‘Cause I remember falling–that’s a terrible feeling.
 My husband he loves planes.